smithWEBtek/swt-v3/db/posts/zxcv.md

-# Create Your Project Data
+# Oh, one more thing...
+Columbo (the great 70s TV detective) would often solve a case with small bits of seemingly unimportant information.
+The unwitting suspect would admit to key points while Columbo quietly built his case.

-This post covers some good habits around preparing a solid dataset for your development project for Sinatra, Rails, React, jQuery, javascript, React, Redux.
-The idea is to have solid relational data prepared before you begin the thornier parts of client side rendering, and to help you keep your focus during development.
+This post covers some good habits for preparing a solid dataset in your development project for Sinatra, Rails, React, jQuery, javascript, React, Redux or anytime you need a sample dataset and database for developement.

-Columbo (the great 70s TV detective) would often solve a case with many small bits of seemingly unrelated data.
+For applications that require a database, there are steps I follow that help me ensure my data is solid before I write any of the application logic or client side views.
+Like Columbo, this helps me eliminate things that would otherwise clutter my thinking as I develop, debug and add abstraction to my application.

+### Some reasons why I always do this before a project:
+I want to have a bullet proof way to reset my database anytime I please, with minimal refactoring or wondering, especially when I end up deploy my apps to Heroku, Netlify, Firebase, AWS or Github pages, I want to be sure that I have solid code for resetting my data on a remote server.
+With a thoughtful seed file, I have an easy way to add both new fields to my database and add new data to match those fields, removing any guesswork about the effectiveness of the new data.

+The idea is to have solid relational data prepared before you begin the thornier parts of client side development.
+If you are building anything from a small app, to a full blown API serving up data to a front end app, these steps will help you to:

+1. Conveniently Drop, Create, Migrate, Seed and Start your database and application
+2. Keep your focus during development
+3. Eliminate some complexities during debugging, because you can rule out data problems
+4. Have a familiar dataset throughout development, so that:
+	a.
+Your views are more meaningful
+	b.
+You will gain insights on ways to enhance your data model, based on your development
+	c.
+You will have a convenient way to add these enhancements, and painlessly bring your results to life.

 When we are in the throes of debugging and trying to make our code work, a great helper can be your seed dataset.
 You know exactly what the list of 'cats' or 'books' should be and sometimes you don't get 100% clear answers from the developer console or debugger(s).

-## CREATE YOUR DATA MODEL
+## Summary of steps:

+### 1. Plan Data Model
+###	2. Choose Naming Convention
+### 3. Plan Active Record relationships
+### 4. Write Database Migrations
+### 4. Use Active Model Serializer gem
+### 5. Create Seed file and Test
+### 6. Create Rake tasks to DCMS (Drop, Create, Migrate, Seed / Start) the DB and App

 #### Why?
 The better you can shape your tables around actual user needs, the more relevant your applications will be.
-- This is about asking yourself enough questions to determine the shape of your data tables and how they interrelate. - If we are tracking for example, "user votes" on a movie, we have to come up with solid tables and columns to support this business logic.

-- show business question examples
-- show database table examples
-- ask enough questions to determine 1 to many, 1 to 1, many-to-many
+Ask enough questions to determine relationships of one-to-many, one-to-one, many-to-many

+Most important, you want to think about the relationships between tables, so that you get the complex relationships you need, while you leave simple things alone.

+Solid data models are a combination of

+practical thinking about how you refer to the data intuitive naming conventions database relationships

+Practical Thinking:
+Your early instincts about names often prove correct.
+If you find yourself calling a table something other than what you've named it, you probably should consider changing to your instinctive names.
+Be aware that there are ['reserved words'](http://www.rubymagic.org/posts/ruby-and-rails-reserved-words) in most languages.
+You don't want to use 'type' for a table name in Rails for example.

+Naming Conventions:
+You want to develop your instincts for tight, short names if possible, that reflect the intuitive understanding of your data.
+You'll type these names hundreds of times in the development of your project, so wouldn't you rather type "zip" instead "postal_code"?

+Database Relationships:
+Think about the relationships, such as 1 to 1, or 1 to many, or many to many using the sample questions below, or just thinking through the life cycle of your data.
+Here are some questions to ask yourself about the tables in your data model to help determine relationships.

+'it'
+What is it?
+What does it do?
+Why does it do it?
+When does it do it?
+When does it start doing that?
+When does it end doing that?
+What changes after that?

+Where does it exist?
+What things does it touch ?
+How many are there of it?
+How is it created, edited, updated, deleted?

+In a recent Rails app for a music teaching studio, I wanted to have tables for Teachers, Students, Resources and Lessons.
+I talked through each one in my mind, determining the following for my context:

+Teacher
+has_many :students
+has_many :lessons
+has_many :resources, through: :lessons

+Student
+belongs_to :teacher
+has_many :lessons
+has_many :resources, through: :lessons

+Lesson
+belongs_to :teacher
+belongs_to :student
+has_many :resources

+Resource
+has_many :lessons
+has_many :teachers, through: :lessons has_many :students, through: :lessons

+Wherever possible, I wanted to exploit Active Record relationships so that my API data would have not only the related ID's but full related objects.

+Active Model Serialization
+Rails magic provides

 #### takeaways
   #####Nouns and Verbs